Miles Mosley

-Miles Mosley is an American musician, producer and composer from Hollywood, California.
-He is known for his vocal and bass skills, as well as his abilities as a composer, arranger and music producer.
-He is also a founding member of the West Coast Get Down, a jazz collective that includes prominent musicians such as Kamasi Washington, Terrace Martin, and Thundercat.
-Mosley was named after the famous jazz musician Miles Davis.
+Miles Mosley is an American musician, record producer, and composer from Hollywood, California.
+He is known for his vocal and bass performance, as well as his work as a composer, arranger, and music producer.
+Mosley is a founding member of the West Coast Get Down, a jazz collective featuring musicians like Kamasi Washington, Terrace Martin, and Thundercat.
+He was named after the jazz musician Miles Davis.
+Mosley studied double bass under jazz bassists John Clayton, Ray Brown, and Al McKibbon.